 Whether it’s a collage, finger painting or a heartfelt card, a homemade craft shows that you’ve put the time and effort into making something special for Mom.
 This is a great opportunity to spend some quality time with the kids as they explore their creative side.
 Ask them what they want to make, what colors they want to use or how they want to surprise Mom with their creation.

 Show Mom that she’s special by making her an extra special meal at home.
 Make her a French toast breakfast-in-bed or try a fancy new recipe for lunch.
 Young children shouldn’t be handling hot pans, but they can still chip in by picking out a recipe, helping to mix simple ingredients together, and most importantly, helping to clean up at the end!

 Have a backyard picnic

-If cooking isn’t in your skillset, leave it to the professionals!
+If cooking isn’t in your skillset, leave it to the professionals.
 Order take-out from her favorite restaurant and treat her to a picnic in the backyard.
 Get the kids involved by asking them to get utensils, blankets or games ready.
-They can also help with making sandwiches, pulling out fruit from the refrigerator and making her a nice card to read on the blanket!
+They can also help with making sandwiches, pulling out side dishes from the refrigerator and making her a nice card to read on the blanket.

 Give her an at-home spa experience

 Spas might be closed, but that doesn’t mean Mom doesn’t want a little pampering.
 Recreate the spa experience at home by giving her a massage or a pedicure, playing calming music and treating her to a DIY face mask.
 Kids can help by preparing ingredients and supplies (and maybe taking their game of tag outside).